Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 - [UI Text Fonts Fix for AL/MG](https://modthesims.info/d/563540) - Fixes an issue where the text is smaller than it should be.

-- [Maxis-Match Widescreen CAS Fix](https://modthesims.info/d/681743/maxis-match-widescreen-cas-fix.html) - FIxes an issue where the CAS UI covers your sim when playing on a modern resolution.
+- [TS2 Store Edition UI Icon Restored for Any Game Setup](https://modthesims.info/d/650961/ts2-store-edition-ui-icon-restored-for-any-game-setup.html) - FIxes an issue where the store CAS items are missing the store icon.

 - [HoodChecker](https://modthesims.info/d/456523) - Detects and fixes issues with your neighborhoods.